 The SPB Link Metric sub-TLV [RFC6329] specifies the metric of each link for IS-IS PCR including the MRT Algorithms.
 If the SPB Link Metric values advertised by different ends of an adjacency are different, then the maximum value MUST be used.
 If equal cost (sub)paths are found during the MRT computation, then the default tie-breaking specified by Section 11 of [RFC6329] MUST be used, which is based on the lower Bridge ID.
 (The BridgeID is an 8-byte quantity whose upper 2 bytes are the node's BridgePriority and lower 6 bytes are the node's SYSID.)
 Note also that if MRTs are used for source specific multicast (see [IEEE8021Qca] for details), then the bridges have to compute the MRTs of the other bridges in addition to their own one in order to be able to install the appropriated FDB entries.
-(This is similar to the need for all pairs shortest path computation instead of Dijkstra for source specific shortest path multicast trees.)
+(This is similar to the need for all pairs shortest path multicast trees.)